 We turn to each other and laugh.
 We open cabinets, switch on the TV and marvel at its disappearance when we turn it back off; we listen to music through invisible speakers hidden throughout.
 Finally, we pull up the blinds to find our own balcony, with tables, deckchairs and huge chess pawns, as well as a fantastic view of Venice’s windows and rooftops.
 After an hour of circling our room and picture-taking, we decide, reluctantly, it is time to roam.

-The hotel is positioned on a distinctly Venetian passageway that leads onto a cobbled main street.
+The hotel is positioned on a distinctly Venetian passageway that leads onto a cobbled street.
 From here you can easily trail signs to all the main sights.
 We are never further than a 10-minute walk from the tick-off-the-list landmarks.
-Our first ramble through the city quickly deposits us at the Peggy Guggenheim Museum, where our breath is stolen by works by Duchamp, Picasso and Mondrian.
+Our first ramble through the city quickly deposits us at the Peggy Guggenheim Collection, where our breath is stolen by works by Duchamp, Picasso and Mondrian.
 Then we amble to St Mark’s Square, which is just how I had visualised it.
 Correttos sipped at Caffè Florian, live renditions of Italian folk songs listened to, and spaghetti slurped on the Grand Canal, we settle back to watch boats of the glitterati and Cincinnati persuasion pass by.

 Over the weekend, our hotel becomes our home, and a wonderful place to pitstop for a shot or two of absinthe before heading back out again into what we’ve dubbed ‘the land of the Minotaur’.
 At night, we head to PG's, the hotel’s restaurant, for dinner and find it transformed from its daytime serenity into an exciting, bustling, sceney spot.